 As the climate crisis accelerates, manual carbon accounting is no longer a viable option.
-Demand has grown for a digitized solution for emissions disclosure.
+Demand has grown for a digitized solution for accurate and reliable emissions disclosure.

-The good news is that many organizations around the world already report carbon data... the bad news is they do it in so many disparate ways that it makes comparison between companies exceptionally difficult.
+The good news is that many organizations around the world already report carbon data; The bad news is they do it in so many disparate ways that it makes a comparison between companies exceptionally difficult.

 The marketplace has made great strides recently towards standardization to streamline the reporting of carbon emissions and mitigate the very real financial risks associated with its management.
 But a critical first step is establishing a fundamental understanding of what carbon accounting software is today - an accessible solution to the many carbon reporting issues we currently face.
 So, let's break it down: